Getting Your Master’s Degree Online

 Online education has grown in leaps and bounds over the past 20 years.
 Yet still, there are just 2 main types of online classes: synchronous and asynchronous.

-Synchronous classes happen in real time.
+Synchronous classes happen in real-time.
 Virtual classes are scheduled for a specific time so students can participate in a particular virtual location with their instructor and peers.
 Live streaming, video conferencing, teleconferencing, chat rooms, and a variety of other mediums are utilized for synchronous classes.

 Asynchronous learning allows students to access materials within a specific timeframe but does not require a designated day/time for class requirements.

-Lectures, assignments, and exams are able to be accessed within a flexible time-frame.
+Lectures, assignments, and exams are able to be accessed within a flexible time frame.
 This gives students more autonomy in completing requirements, yet also requires a great deal more self-discipline to make certain that students don’t fall behind in their studies.

-Ideally an online master’s program would offer both types of classes to accommodate a variety of learning styles and student schedules, or a program can incorporate hybrid courses that combine synchronous and asynchronous learning.
+Ideally, an online master’s program would offer both types of classes to accommodate a variety of learning styles and student schedules, or a program can incorporate hybrid courses that combine synchronous and asynchronous learning.

-Some master’s programs offer open enrollment and self-paced courses which a student can start a program at any time and have a very wide window (sometimes up to one calendar year) for completing their asynchronous learning.
+Some master’s programs offer open enrollment and self-paced courses in which a student can start a program at any time and have a very wide window (sometimes up to one calendar year) for completing their asynchronous learning.